Our Science & Technologies

 Platform 3: 3-in-1 CAR T-Cell Therapy

-A multifunctional CAR T-cell platform engineered to overcome tumor immune resistance by integrating antigen recognition, enhanced T-cell trafficking, and intrinsic immune checkpoint blockade.
-This next-generation technology is supported by an NIH STTR award.
+A multifunctional CAR T-cell platform engineered to overcome tumor immune resistance (solid tumor ecosystem therapy) by integrating antigen recognition, enhanced T-cell trafficking, and intrinsic immune checkpoint blockade (PMC12352909).
+This next‑generation technology is currently in IND‑enabling development and is supported by an NIH STTR award, including Technical and Business Assistance (TABA) resources to accelerate commercialization planning and regulatory strategy.

 Emerging Platforms